First of all, Congratulations! You can Get Rid of your Postpartum Belly.

 Baby’s out… so what’s making the belly bulge?
 Is it stomach fat or free skin or hormones for sure?

 Indeed, it’s a tad bit of everything.
 You put on some weight, which is normal.
-The stomach wall muscles have relaxed after carrying a pregnancy because of stretch, and that’s why your belly looks like the way it does.
+The stomach wall muscles have relaxed after carrying a pregnancy because of stretch, and that’s why your belly looks the way it does.
 It held a new baby for a very long time, and that needed space.

 There are other reasons why your tummy is looking less shapely than you’d like after pregnancy.